podscripter

 - Primary Language Support: English (en), Spanish (es), French (fr), German (de).
 Other languages are experimental.

-- Advanced Punctuation Restoration: Uses Sentence-Transformers for intelligent punctuation restoration, with an optional spaCy-based capitalization pass.
+- Advanced Punctuation Restoration: Uses Sentence-Transformers for intelligent punctuation restoration, with automatic spaCy-based capitalization.

 - Batch Processing: Transcribe multiple files using simple shell loops.